OpenGHz/URDF2Xacro/README.md

 The conversion process includes:

 - Replacing joint limits with values from `config.py`.
-- Adding XACRO variables within the robot tag.
+- Adding Xacro variables within the robot tag.
 - Encapsulating the robot tag's content in a `xacro:macro` tag with a prefix parameter.
 - Renaming all joints and links to incorporate the prefix, e.g., `${prefix}_joint1`.
 - Saving the modified file as a `.xacro` file with the same name.
-- Formatting the XACRO file using `xmllint` for readability.
+- Formatting the Xacro file using `xmllint` for readability.

 ## Custom Usage